Things to see & do

 - Be aware of dangerous cliff edges and unstable cliffs

-- Currents and winds can make swimming hazardous
+- Check the tides so you don't get cut off; currents and winds can make swimming hazardous

 - Keep children supervised